tc39/proposal-built-in-modules/README.md

   * Update incomplete implementations
   * Patch broken broken parts of the standard library

-Polyfilling is intended to cover these three use cases only.
+> Polyfilling is intended to cover these three use cases only.

-In order to support polyfilling new resolvers should always be registered at the head of the resolver chain and the standard library resolver used by the engine should always be the first resolver to register.
-This will always make the standard library resolver the last in the chain, giving resolvers registered by the embedder first chance of handling imports from the standard library.

 For the web platform polyfilling could be done using the [Import Maps Proposal](https://github.com/domenic/import-maps).
 A resolver registered by the embedder (a web browser in this case) could check the import map to see if a standard library _ModuleIdentifier_ should be redirected to another implementation.

-> TODO: How does recursion work?
-With a special flag maybe?

 ## Related Efforts